Log on

 In 2009, Andrew joined Toastmasters International to improve his confidence when public speaking and has had many public speaking appearances since.
 Among Andrew’s aims as a Global Messenger are to spread the philosophy of Special Olympics far and wide, encourage other people with intellectual disabilities to 'have a go’ at Special Olympics, break down barriers and negative public perceptions that exist around people with intellectual disabilities, and raise public awareness about what people with intellectual disabilities can achieve – not what they can’t!

-Our Valued Funders
+Our Valued Supporters

 Copyright © Special Olympics New Zealand.
 All rights reserved.